An introduction to a general records theory both for dependent data and high dimensions: revisited 2: Probability laws of strong records from iid sequences

 \end{proposition}

-An important example concerns the case where $G$ is the standard exponential \textit{cdf} : $F(x)=1-exp(-x)$, $x\geq 0$.
+\Bin An important example concerns the case where $G$ is the standard exponential \textit{cdf}: $F(x)=1-exp(-x)$, $x\geq 0$.
 We get

 \begin{proposition} Let us consider sequence \textit{iid} sequence of random variables $(X_{j})_{1\leq j \leq n}$ with common \textit{cdf} $F$, defined on the same probability space $(\Omega, \mathcal{A}, \mathbb{P})$.
 Let us suppose that $F$ is strictly increasing and $G$ is invertible.
-Then for for any \textit{iid} sequence of \textit{iid} standard exponential random variables $(E_{j})_{1\leq j \leq n}$ , we have
+Then for any \textit{iid} sequence of \textit{iid} standard exponential random variables $(E_{j})_{1\leq j \leq n}$ , we have the equality in distribution of the record times of both sequences